SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

                     --maintenance-policy TERMINATE
                 ```

-    3. `ssh` to the VM as one of the previous exercises.
+    3. `ssh` into the VM as in one of the previous exercises.
 Confirm that the container indeed contains
         both a Python installation and PyTorch is also installed.
 Hint: you also have the possibility
         through the web page to start a browser session directly to the VMs you create: